Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 September 2025 20.26.37 UTC
+- WIB: Sabtu, 27 September 2025 21.24.09 UTC
-- WITA: Sabtu, 27 September 2025 21.26.37 UTC
+- WITA: Sabtu, 27 September 2025 22.24.09 UTC
-- WIT: Sabtu, 27 September 2025 22.26.37 UTC
+- WIT: Sabtu, 27 September 2025 23.24.09 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: attitude
+Kategori: technology